slumpmax/TXPJSON/README.md

 # TXPJSON (old)

 ## Easy variable supported JSON format for Delphi
-* Simple declare and assign any value. (include associated array)
+* Simple declare and assign any value. (included associated array)
 * Convert to JSON text and from JSON text.
 (JSON and JSONPretty properties)

 ## Last changed